RichardGuo24/Recall-Combined/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Recall is an intelligent voice AI system designed to automate receptionist duties for legal offices.
+Recall is an intelligent voice AI system designed to automate receptionist duties for small businesses (local barber shops, small legal offices, construction companies).
 It combines state-of-the-art voice recognition, natural language processing, and calendar integration to provide a professional, 24/7 virtual receptionist experience.
+The demo provided with this repository acts as the receptionist of a small legal office.

 **Problem Solved:**
-Legal offices spend significant time answering phones, scheduling appointments, taking messages, and making reminder calls to clients.
-This is expensive, time-consuming, and prone to human error.
-Recall automates these tasks while maintaining professionalism and accuracy.
+Small businesses often struggle to handle phone calls, schedule appointments, and send reminders because they lack the staff or time to manage these tasks.
+Without a dedicated receptionist, missed calls quickly become missed opportunities, which can lead to significant revenue loss.

+Recall automates these interactions with accuracy and a professional tone.
+It answers calls, books appointments, and follows up with clients, allowing business owners to focus on running their operations instead of managing phones.

 **Solution:**
 Recall deploys two complementary AI agents: